Cenovus Energy Inc. (CVE) Stock is risk free for individuals

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Cenovus Energy Inc. (NYSE:CVE) raised 1.67% to close Friday’s market session at $9.12, higher as compared to yesterday’s close.
-The stock price fluctuated between $8.97 and $9.25 throughout the trading session with the volume trading being 7313417 shares, which represented a significant variation when compared to the three months average volume of 9.40 million shares.
-The firm’s stock price fluctuated -7.88% within the last five trades and -7.97% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 33.92% in the last 6 months and 20.00% was added to its value over the previous 3 months.
-CVE stock is trading at a margin of -6.34%, 3.06% and 36.56% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Cenovus Energy Inc. (NYSE:CVE) dipped -4.64% to close Wednesday’s market session at $8.63, lower as compared to yesterday’s close.
+The stock price fluctuated between $8.60 and $9.255 throughout the trading session with the volume trading being 9813207 shares, which represented a significant variation when compared to the three months average volume of 9.57 million shares.
+The firm’s stock price fluctuated -5.37% within the last five trades and -13.96% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 35.69% in the last 6 months and 7.74% was added to its value over the previous 3 months.
+CVE stock is trading at a margin of -9.98%, -3.24% and 27.77% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Cenovus Energy Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?